bids-standard/bids-specification/src/99-appendices/10-qmri.md

 `SpoilingRFPhaseIncrement` field as a metadata field, then the dataset is valid for `DESPOT2-FM`.
 In this case, `rfphase` entity can be used to distinguish inputs.

-Please note that OPTIONAL metadata fields listed in the [qMRI applications that can be derived from an existing suffix table](#varianttable) MUST be also included in the [method sprecific priority levels for qMRI metadata table](#prioritylevels)  for the sake of completeness.
+Please note that OPTIONAL metadata fields listed in the qMRI applications that can be derived from an existing suffix table](#varianttable) MUST also be included in the
+[method sprecific priority levels for qMRI metadata table](#prioritylevels) for the sake of completeness.

 Please also note that the rules concerning the presence/value of certain metadata fields within the context of `grouping suffix` is not a part of the BIDS